graphql/graphql-spec/spec/Section 4 -- Introspection.md

   be used, otherwise {false}.
 - `deprecationReason` optionally provides a reason why this input field or argument is deprecated.
+- `directives` must return the ordered set of directives applied to this input value.

 ### The \_\_EnumValue Type